vlnd0/summarize/docs/media.md

 ## Chrome extension behavior

-- When media is detected on a page, the side panel shows a Page/Video (or Page/Audio) dropdown.
+- When media is detected on a page, the Summarize button gains a dropdown caret (Page/Video or Page/Audio).
 - Selecting Video/Audio forces URL mode + transcript-first extraction for that run only.
 - Selection is not stored.